forcedotcom/EMP-Connector/README.md

 # emp-connector
-A simplified connector to the Enterprise Messaging Platform
+A simplified connector to the Enterprise Messaging Platform.

+This connector provides support for SSL, HTTP proxies and supports both the long polling and websocket streaming transports.
+Easy subscription management and full support for event replay is provided.
 * * *
 The EMP connector is available in the Salesforce Nexus repository